nicolasPalomares/2DGameCharacter/README.md

 # 2D Videogame Character

-This program recreates a character movement in a 2D videogame.
-The sprites for the character were taken from https://itch.io/game-assets/free.
+This program simulates character movement in a 2D video game, utilizing sprites sourced from https://itch.io/game-assets/free.

+## Features

- * The window runs through a game loop that renders and update the frames and images.
+ * Game Loop: Continuously renders and updates frames and images to create a nice gameplay experience.
- * The character moves left and right (with 'A' and 'D') through keyboard inputs.
- * The program works with a panel and a main frame.
+ * User Interface: Incorporates a panel and a main frame for game management.
- * The character and map hitboxes were programmed with rectangles and collision.
-The character hitbox "bounces" whith the walls and the floor.
+ * Collision Detection: Implements rectangular hitboxes for both the character and the map, ensuring realistic interactions.
+The character's hitbox "bounces" off walls and the floor, enhancing the game's physical dynamics.

+## Screenshots

 ![NVIDIA_Share_kEOWL9dTWC](https://github.com/nicolasPalomares/2DGameCharacter/assets/106792719/28e9485f-5830-4d1e-b712-40fee0cd1f0b)